 Starting a new Record disconnects current saturation pulse analyses from that of the previous Record.
-Hence, a SAT command in a Record without F_0 and F_M determinations will only result in data of Y(II), q_P , and q_L because calculations of these parameters do not require F_0 and F_M (see Table 27, page 168).
-Calculations of q_P and q_L parameters require F_0 ': the two parameters will not be calculated if the Fo' mode is inactive and F_0 and F_M is not available because the latter two fluorescence levels are needed for Fo' calculations according to Oxborough and Baker (Chapter 8, page 159).
+Hence, without F_0 and F_M determinations after Rec, a SAT command will only result in data of Y(II), q_P , and q_L , because these parameters can be calculated without F_0 and F_M (see Table 29, page 174).

-In the presence of F_0 and F_M data, the fluorescence ratio parameters requiring F_0 and F_M data will be calculated.
+However, the calculation of q_P and q_L requires a F_0 ' determination.
+F_0 ' can be measured by the routine " F_0 ' mode".
+If the " F_0 ' mode" is inactive, F_0 ' can be calculated according to Oxborough and Baker (see Chapter 8, page 165).
+These calculations, however, require F_0 and F_M data.
+Note that all calculated F_0 ' values are preceded by a swung dash (tilde).

 If a Record holds more than one F_0 , F_M determination, the latest F_0 , F_M will be used to calculate fluorescence coefficients.
-Such calculations are only valid for Fo,Fm and SAT measurements with the same sample.
-Sometimes, Fo,Fm and SAT measurements with different samples even result in fluorescence ratio parameters that exceed their valid range (compare Table 27, page 168).
-These invalid data will be displayed in grey on the touch screen.
+All calculations using both Fo,Fm and SAT data are only valid if the two measurements were made with the same sample and under the same measuring conditions.
+Violating these conditions sometimes results in fluorescence ratio parameters exceeding their valid range (compare Table 29, page 174).
+Invalid data will be displayed in grey on the touch screen.